hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 when he worships, thinks that God is within himself.

-According to the Yogis, there are three principal nerve currents: one they call the Idâ, the other the Pingalâ, and the middle one the Sushumnâ, and all these are inside the spinal column.
+According to the Yogis, there are three principal nerve currents: one they call the Idā, the other the Pingalā, and the middle one the Sushumnā, and all these are inside the spinal column.
 The Ida and the Pingala, the left and the right, are clusters of nerves, while the middle one, the Sushumna, is hollow and is not a cluster of nerves.
 This Sushumna is closed, and for the ordinary man is of no use, for he works